 The Veneto is a gem of a region in the northeast corner of Italy.
 Bound on the west by Lake Garda, on the north by the Dolomite Mountains and on the east by the Adriatic Sea, the landscape of the Veneto is rich and varied.
 From the grandeur of crumbly old Venice to the medieval flavor of Bassano del Grappa, and on to Belluno, a striking town that's a gateway for visiting the Dolomites, the Veneto makes a fascinating region to explore.

-The major towns of the Veneto, shown on the map, are historic and well worth a visit.
+The major towns of the Veneto are historic and well worth a visit.

 Mountains and Lakes of the Veneto Region

 Lake Garda is Italy's largest and most visited lake with beaches and clear water in the south, rocky cliffs in the north, and villages and castles in between.
 The eastern shoreline is in the Veneto region and includes the popular towns of Peschiera del Garda, Bardolino, and Malcesine, from where you can take a cable car up Mount Baldo.
 Gardaland, a big amusement park, is just east of the lake in Castelnuovo del Garda.

 The Veneto Dolomites

 The Dolomites, known for their stunning rocky peaks, make up one of Italy's top mountain ranges and are one of Northern Italy's UNESCO World Heritage Sites.
 In the winter, the mountains are a great place for skiing and winter sports while in summer you can bike and hike.

 Belluno, the gateway to the Dolomites, is a city you can enjoy on its own or use as a base to head out on a mountain bike, by foot, or in a hot-air balloon to see the incredible mountain landscapes.